-Remember: It is important for you and the athlete's parent(s) to watch for concussion symptoms after each day's activities, particularly after each increase in activity.
-If an athlete's concussion symptoms come back, or if he or she gets new symptoms when

-- Chrisman SPD, Lowry S, Herring SA, et al. Concussion incidence, duration, and return to school and sport in 5- to 14-year-old American football athletes.
-J Pediatr.
-2019;207:176-184. doi:10.1016/j.jpeds.2018.11.003. - Guskiewicz KM, McCrea M, Marshall SW, et al. Cumulative effects associated with recurrent concussion in collegiate football players: the NCAA Concussion Study.
+Chrisman SPD, Lowry S, Herring SA, et al. Concussion incidence, duration, and return to school and sport in 5- to 14-year-old American football athletes.
+J Pedlatr.
+2019;207:176-184. doi:10.1016/j.jpeds.2018.11.003.

+Guskiewicz KM, McCrea M, Marshall SW, et al. Cumulative effects associated with recurrent concussion in collegiate football players: the NCAA Concussion Study.
 JAMA.
+2003;290(19):2549-2555.

-2003;290(19):2549-2555. - Collins CL, Fields SK, Comstock RD.
+Collins CL, Fields SK, Comstock RD.
 When the rules of the game are broken: what proportion of high school sports-related injuries are related to illegal activity?
 Inj Prev.
+2008;14(1):34-38.

-2008;14(1):34-38. - Rivara FP, Schiff MA, Chrisman SP, Chung SK, Ellenbogen RG, Herring SA.
+Rivara FP, Schiff MA, Chrisman SP, Chung SK, Ellenbogen RG, Herring SA.
 The effect of coach education on reporting of concussions among high school athletes after passage of a concussion law.
 Am J Sports Med.
+2014;42(5):1197-1203.
+Remember: It is important for you and the athlete's parent(s) to watch for concussion symptoms after each day's activities, particularly after each increase in activity.
+If an athlete's concussion symptoms come back, or if he or she gets new symptoms when becoming more active at any step, this is a sign that the athlete is working too hard.
+The athlete should stop these activities, and the athlete's parent should contact the healthcare provider.
+After the athlete's healthcare provider says it is okay, the athlete can begin at the step before the symptoms started.

-2014;42(5):1197-1203. - Kerr ZY, Register-Mihalik JK, Marshall SW, Evenson KR, Mihalik JP, Guskiewicz KM.
+Kerr ZY, Register-Mihalik JK, Marshall SW, Evenson KR, Mihalik JP, Guskiewicz KM.
 Disclosure and non-disclosure of concussion and concussion symptoms in athletes: review and application of the socio-ecological framework.
 Brain Inj.
+2014;28(8):1009-1021.

-2014;28(3):1009-1021. - Register-Mihalik JK, Guskiewicz KM, McLeod TC, Linnan LA, Mueller FO, Marshall SW.
+Register-Mihalik JK, Guskiewicz KM, McLeod TC, Linnan LA, Mueller FO, Marshall SW.
 Knowledge, attitude, and concussion-reporting behaviors among high school athletes: a preliminary study.
-J Ath Train.
-2013;48(5):645-653. - Chrisman SP, Quitiquit C, Rivara FP.
+J Athl Train.
+2013;48(5):645-653.

+Chrisman SP, Quitiquit C, Rivara FP.
 Qualitative study of barriers to concussive symptom reporting in high school athletics.
 J Adolesc Health.
 2013;52(3):330-335.